Being the Best Student You Can Be

 Danforth Scholars Program

-Recognizes students who demonstrate leadership in service, a commitment to community, personal integrity, high ideals and humility.
+Recognizes students who demonstrate leadership in service, intellectual and creative acuity, a commitment to diversity and kindness.

 Danforth Scholars Program 20th Anniversary